 April 30, 2008 – Remedial Law – Prohibited Pleading (Second Motion for Reconsideration in the SC level)

 Political Law – Constitutional Law – Division Cases vs En Banc Cases

 Not satisfied with the decision (above), Land Bank filed an Omnibus Motion for Reconsideration.
 It avers that that this case should be referred to the Supreme Court sitting en banc because the decision on just compensation which was promulgated by the Third Division of the Supreme Court will practically reverse a doctrine handed down by another division and that as a rule no doctrine or principle of law laid down by the court in a decision rendered en banc or in division may be modified or reversed except by the court sitting en banc.

 On the other hand, AFC and HPI also filed their (first) MFR contesting the deletion of the award of interest and attorney’s fees.

 ISSUE: Whether or not Land Bank is correct.

 HELD: No. In the first place, the Omnibus Motion for Reconsideration should be denied because it is already a second motion for reconsideration which is a prohibited pleading and against the Internal Rules of the SC.
-Second, this decision of the third division is different to the other cases cited by Land Bank as these other cases have different factual background, hence, the rule that only the SC en banc may reverse a doctrine or principle is not violated.
+Second, this decision of the third division is different from the other cases cited by Land Bank as these other cases have different factual background, hence, the rule that only the SC en banc may reverse a doctrine or principle is not violated.